 However, remember that black oil sunflower seeds (unshelled) are also an excellent choice for year-round feeding.
 They might be pricier than regular corn, but they are healthier for your birds, so don’t be afraid to spend a little extra.

-You can find bird food at any pet, feed store, or online.
+You can find bird food at any pet feed store or online.
 Just do online shopping, and you should have all you need within 48 hours!

 13. Rapeseed

-Rapeseed, better known as canola oil or rapeseed oil, is one of those plants with an immense variety of uses.
+Rapeseed, better known as canola or rapeseed oil, is one of those plants with an immense variety of uses.
 The edible portion consists of rapeseed and oilseed rape, and both varieties are used in cooking, just like olive or sesame oil.

 Not only do they maintain heart health and prevent blood clotting, but they also ensure healthy cells and skin.
 Also, maintain good eyesight and fight degenerative diseases like Alzheimer’s and Parkinson’s.